Casi Davis Heats Up Instagram In A Crocheted Bikini At The Beach

 Casi Davis turned up the heat on Tuesday, July 7, when she teased her 1.3 million Instagram followers with a new photo that saw her in a tiny bikini as she took to the beach.

-Davis sizzled in a cream-colored two-piece suit that contrasted deeply with her dark tan complexion.
-It was made from a crocheted material that added an interesting texture to the piece.
-It included a thong bottom that barred her toned glutes.
-The bottoms had thin straps that tied on the sides, which Davis wore low on her hips.
+Davis sizzled in a cream-colored two-piece suit that contrasted deeply with her dark, tanned complexion.
+The suit’s crocheted material added an interesting texture to the piece.
+The set featured thong bottoms that bared her toned glutes.
+They had thin straps that tied on the sides, which she wore low on her hips.

-The matching top was not entirely visible in the photo, but it had a thin string that tied on her back.
+The matching top could not be entirely seen in the photo, but viewers could tell it had a thin string that secured it, which tied on her back.
 According to the tag in her caption, her swimsuit was from Fashion Nova, a brand Davis often promotes on her social media.

 She wore her blond highlighted hair styled down in strands that curled slightly toward the ends, giving her the perfect beach look.
-The camera framed Davis from the back of thighs up, focusing it on her perfectly round derriere.
-Davis placed the left leg in front of the other, in a pose that highlighted the curves of her lower body.
+The camera captured her from the back of her thighs up, focusing the shot on her perfectly round derrière.
+Davis placed her left leg in front of the other in a pose that highlighted the curves of her lower body.
 She arched her back in such a manner that further showed off her booty, while pulling her shoulders back in a proud posture.

-The photo has garnered more than 31,500 likes and upwards of 200 comments in under a day of going live.
-Instagram users used the opportunity to share their reactions to the racy shot while also expressing their admiration for Davis.
+The photo has garnered more than 31,500 likes and upwards of 200 comments in under a day.
+Instagram users shared their reactions to the racy shot, expressing their admiration for Davis.

 “This is gonna be somebody’s album cover soon!” one user wrote.